 The Economic Advisory Committee shall consist of seven members appointed by the Board of Selectmen for three-year staggered terms.
-The Committee membership shall include a recommended representative and/or designee from the Planning Board, three representatives from the business community and three residents at large.
-The Board of Selectmen may, in addition, designate one of its members as a non-voting, ex officio member of the Committee.
-The

-Economic Advisory Committee shall support and promote efforts to foster economic strategies working with the local business community within the Town of Duxbury.
+The committee membership shall include a recommended representative and/or designee from the Planning Board, three representatives from the business Community and three residents at large who may submit letters of interest to the Board of Selectmen.
+The Board of Selectmen may designate one of its members as a nonvoting, ex officio member of the Committee.
+The Economic Advisory Committee shall support and promote efforts to foster economic strategies working with the local business community within the Town of Duxbury.